To set out the principles under which all appropriate Seneca assets may be named to recognize exceptional contributions.

 10.3 Seneca may revoke the naming of any asset under the ethical principles of this policy noted in section 5.
 The Advancement and Alumni department shall evaluate complaints of significant concern by any member of the Seneca community or general public and, where appropriate, take such complaints to the SEC for evaluation and decision.

 10.4 Seneca shall inform a donor or honoree in writing if their named asset is assigned to be revoked.
-The donor or honoree shall have 90 days to appeal the judgement, during which time the SEC may suspend the naming.
+The donor or honoree shall have 90 days to appeal the judgment, during which time the SEC may suspend the naming.

 10.5 If no appeal is made or the appeal is rejected, the naming shall be revoked with immediate effect.
 In such cases, it is the position of Seneca that any funds received and used in good faith under the terms of the gift up to the revocation shall not be returned, however, the donor will be relieved of any future pledge payments.